 - g.page/shortname/review – open up to a “write a review” box.

 - g.page/shortname/reserve – only available if you’re using a 3rd party “reserve with Google” partner, and your industry is restaurants, health or beauty.

 At time of writing, the only “endpoint” for the URL is customer reviews.
 As this feature rolls out, the range of options is expected to grow.

 Choosing your Google short name

 To pick a unique short name, try to use words that represent your business name, brand, location, or other description.
-For example, you can use your business name with your location, like your city or neighborhood.
+For example, you can use your business name with your location, like your city or neighbourhood.